 When cooked in an exciting way, such as au gratin, gellur can be quite tasty.

-On the other hand, a traditional method of cooking gellur is just by boiling them.
-Not as tasty.
+On the other hand, a traditional method of cooking gellur is just by boiling them which is not as tasty.

-Gellur is often mistaken to be fish tongues, but actually, they're a fleshy, white and slimy, triangular muscle behind and under the tongue.
+Gellur is often mistaken to be fish tongues, but actually, they're a fleshy, white, slimy, triangular muscle behind and under the tongue.
 All good fishmongers used to have them, although they're a bit harder to come by these days.
 I haven't seen this food since I was a kid but I do remember disliking them.
-Perhaps it's time for me to try them in a restaurant!
+Perhaps it's time for me to try them again in a restaurant.

 Hvalspik means 'whale fat'.

 This is boiled and cured in lactic acid.
 It's basically blubber and it used to be one of Iceland's main delicacies, although you'd be hard-pressed to find anyone that eats it today.

 Basically, this is a fish stomach stuffed with fish liver and boiled with or without rye.

 In short, it's a fish belly with guts in it.